Now on the Chrome Web Store Open for applications

 The honest answers.

-Three filled applications per month are free, forever — no signup, no card.
-If you're applying more than that, Pro is $5/month and unlocks unlimited fills plus multiple profiles.
+Five filled applications per month are free, forever — no signup, no card.
+If you're applying more than that, Pro is $4.99/month and unlocks unlimited fills plus multiple profiles.
 The free counter resets on the 1st of each month, and you can cancel Pro any time from the billing portal.

 Those tools want to be your whole job-search platform — tracker, CRM, AI coach, résumé builder, cover-letter generator.
 Rapifile only fills forms.
 The trade-off is scope: less surface area, but the one thing it does, it does faster, quieter, and without a sign-in.